python/mypy/docs/source/installed_packages.rst

 If you do not want to use typed packages, use the ``--no-site-packages`` flag to disable searching.

+Note that stub-only packages cannot be used with ``MYPYPATH``.
+If you want mypy to find the package, it must be installed.

 Making PEP 561 compatible packages
 **********************************